 Outcome and Management

-Serum aminotransferase elevations above 5 times the upper limit of normal (if confirmed) or elevations accompanied by jaundice or symptoms should lead to dose reduction or temporary cessation.
+In using kinase inhibitors for treatment of cancer, monitoring of routine liver tests before starting and during therapy is warranted.
+Serum aminotransferase elevations above 5 times the upper limit of normal (if confirmed) or elevations accompanied by jaundice or symptoms should lead to temporary cessation.
+Dabrafenib should not be restarted until the liver test abnormalities improve or resolve and then only with careful monitoring.
 There does not appear to be cross reactivity in risk for hepatic injury between dabrafenib and other inhibitors of the MAP kinase pathway and, in some situations, switching to another kinase inhibitor may be appropriate.

 REPRESENTATIVE TRADE NAMES